Open-KO/KnightOnline/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code.
 - [ ] Where applicable, I have checked to make sure that this doesn't introduce incompatible behaviour with the official 1.298 server (e.g. unofficial opcodes or behavioural differences).
 - [ ] I have checked to make sure that this change does not already exist in the codebase in some fashion (e.g. UI already implemented under a different name).
+- [ ] I have not used AI to help me make this change.